 \subsection{Nominally Inner Well-Posed Systems}

 For a continuous-time system $(C,F)$ with locally Lipschitz flow map~$F$, roughly speaking, nominal inner well-posedness is guaranteed if the data $(C,F)$ satisfies~\ref{item:A2} of the hybrid basic conditions, and the flow set~$C$ is ``locally contractive'' in the sense that if~$F(x)\cap T_C(x)$ is nonempty, then it must be that~$F(x')\subset M_{\interior C}(x')$ for all~$x'\in C$ close to~$x$.
 The regularity requirement, combined with the tangent cone condition,\footnote{Filippov's theorem assumes an open flow set.
-To be able to invoke it for a solution~$x$ that has a point~$x(t)\in\partial C$, one needs to consider an extension of the flow map~$F$ to a neighborhood~$S$ of~$x(t)$.
-The tangent cone condition requires~$F$ to point to the interior of~$C$, ensuring that solutions under such extensions do not leave~$C$.} allows one to invoke Filippov's theorem~\cite[Theorem~5.3.1]{viability} to reach the~$(\tau,\varepsilon)$-closeness result assumed in \cite[Proposition~3.8]{cdc2020}, and conclude nominal inner-well posedness.
+To invoke it for a solution~$x$ that has a point~$x(t)\in\partial C$, one needs to consider an extension of the flow map~$F$ to a neighborhood~$S$ of~$x(t)$.
+The tangent cone condition requires~$F$ to point to the interior of~$C$ so that extended solutions do not leave~$C$.} allows one to invoke Filippov's theorem~\cite[Theorem~5.3.1]{viability} to reach the~$(\tau,\varepsilon)$-closeness result assumed in \cite[Proposition~3.8]{cdc2020}, and conclude nominal inner-well posedness.

 For nominal inner well-posedness with terminal constraint~$D$, additional conditions are required on the boundary of~$D$.
 One of these conditions is that~$F(x)$ should have a vector pointing towards~$\interior(C\cap D)$; see \ref{item:R3} and the second item of \ref{item:R4} in Theorem~\ref{thrm:viab} below.
 This ensures that any solution terminating at~$x$ can be extended to terminate at the interior of~$D$, and approximating sequences of solutions required for nominal inner well-posedness with terminal constraint~$D$ can be constructed using this extension.
 Alternatively, one can check that $D$ contains a relatively open subset of~$C$ that contains~$x$ (first item of \ref{item:R4}).
 If each vector of~$F(x)$ is pointing to the exterior of the flow set~$C$, then $D$ must contain a relatively open subset of~$\partial C$ that contains~$x$ (third item of \ref{item:R4}).
 Both of these guarantee that approximating solutions terminate on~$D$.